macrae22/appium_ruby_example/README.md

 ## Test Example

-This project demonstrates a horizontal swipe test.
+This project demonstrates a horizontal & vertical swipe test.

-**horizontal_scroll_spec**
+**scroll_spec**
-This test uses a `swipe_until_element_is_visible` method, which allows you to swipe horizontally until a target element is found.
+These tests use a `swipe_until_element_is_visible` method, which allows you to swipe horizontally until a target element is found.
 You can see the implementation in [common/common.rb](https://github.com/macrae22/appium_ruby_example_iOS/blob/main/common/common.rb).

 ---